CDC Finds Possible Culprit In Outbreak Of Vaping-Related Lung Injuries

 The CDC's principal deputy director, Dr. Anne Schuchat, told reporters on a press call that "vitamin E acetate is a known additive used to dilute liquid in e-cigarettes or vaping products that contain THC."

-Since the outbreak started in March, scientists have struggled to find a common cause for the cases.
-For example, the lung injuries have been most commonly linked to products containing THC, but some patients became ill after they reported vaping only nicotine.
+Since the outbreak started in March, scientists have struggled to find a shared cause.
+The lung injuries have been most commonly linked to products containing THC, but some patients became ill after they reported vaping only nicotine.

 The latest investigation means that for the first time, Schuchat says, "we have detected a potential toxin of concern. ...
 These findings provide direct evidence of vitamin E acetate at the primary site of injury within the lungs."
 THC was found in 23 of the lung fluid samples, which came from 10 states, that were tested by the CDC.